MudroadWhite/pm-neo4j-helper/README.md

 - tactics: The location for the helper to load tactics.
 - scripts: A list of file paths of scripts that will be fed into the helper.
 The helper will then translate the scripts to queries, one by one.

-## Pros
-- Allows you separate your queries into several files and still generate solid relation graph.
-- Already existed nodes and relations will be checked for uniqueness.

-## Restrictions

-The script language isn't implemented formally using a parser and lexer.
-Rather, I do all the things pretty brutal.
-Therefore,

-- Newlines are pretty strict.
-- Don't leave extra symbols like ",", ";" in the script.
-- One, and only one space is required, for all syntaxes mentioned above.
-Don't leave extra spaces anywhere.
-- Only one instruction at one line.

-Also, a way to safely *delete* redundant relations being added by mistake has not be implemented.
-The suggested way is to clear all nodes in database and reconstruct them again for the time being.

-## More Information

-Functionalities are being tested on Windows 10 with PyCharm.

 ## TODO

 - [x] All core functionalities